Malta murdered journalist's family fume over inquiry board composition

 The Caruana Galizia family in a statement requested a meeting with the prime minister to discuss its concerns, saying the board would be unfit for purpose if the public had reasons to doubt about its independence or impartiality.

-A spokesman for the office of the prime minister said he was not in a position to immediately react to the family’s concerns but would do so later.
+A spokesman for the office of the prime minister said it was in touch with the family about the issue.

 Reporting by Christopher Scicluna; editing by Giles Elgood